 The Reading component consists of 40 questions, designed to test a wide range of reading skills.
 These include reading for gist, reading for main ideas, reading for detail, skimming, understanding logical argument and recognising writers' opinions, attitudes and purpose.

-IELTS General Training test - this includes extracts from books, magazines, newspapers, notices, advertisements, company handbooks and guidelines.
+IELTS General Test - this includes extracts from books, magazines, newspapers, notices, advertisements, company handbooks and guidelines.
 These are materials you are likely to encounter on a daily basis in an English-speaking environment.

 You will listen to four recordings of native English speakers and then write your answers to a series of questions.